 Apple is facing a lawsuit in the United States over an iMessages issue that prevented mobile users receiving text messages after leaving iOS for Android or other rival platforms.

 The issue resulted from then-iPhone users registering their mobile numbers to the iMessage service.
-After eschewing their handsets for Android, users’ messages would not be received on the new device.

 Apple did not inform users of this potential disruption, but finally released a tool allowing former iPhone users to deregister their numbers from iMessage earlier this week.